Skip to main content

 Bachelor of Economics and Bachelor of Laws

-To qualify for the award of the combined Bachelor of Economics and Bachelor of Laws, a candidate must complete 240 credit points, comprising:
+To qualify for the award of the combined Bachelor of Economics and Bachelor of Laws, a candidate must complete 240 credit points, including:

-• For students enrolled in the Dalyell stream, a minimum of 12 credit points of Dalyell units of study selected from Table D;
+• for students enrolled in the Dalyell stream, 12 credit points of Dalyell units from Table D;

-• 144 credit points of Law units of study selected from the University of Sydney Law School Undergraduate tables, of which 48 credit points are Combined Law compulsory units of study for Years 1, 2 and 3 of the combined degree and are credited towards the requirements for both the Bachelor of Economics and the Bachelor of Laws.
+• 144 credit points of Law units from the University of Sydney Law School Undergraduate tables, of which 48 credit points are Combined Law compulsory units for Years 1, 2 and 3 of the combined degree and are credited towards the requirements for both the Bachelor of Economics and the Bachelor of Laws.

 The Dalyell stream is a targeted stream for high achievers.
-Students who participate in the Dalyell stream are known as ‘Dalyell Scholars’.
-As a Dalyell Scholar, students have access to curricular and extra-curricular activities.
+Students who participate in the Dalyell stream are known as ‘Dalyell Scholars’ and have access to curricular and extra-curricular activities.

 Dalyell Scholars are required to complete 12 credit points of Dalyell stream units.
 Dalyell stream units emphasise the development of vision, depth of understanding, adaptability, breadth of perspective, societal contribution, and a high level of capability in operating across disciplinary and cultural boundaries.
 Dalyell Scholars may take Dalyell stream units offered by any faculty.